craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Factions of Puget Sound.md

 		- [[Tourist Paramilitary]] (see [[Peacemaker]])
 		- [[Shadow Bandits]]
 	- *Ruins of Seattle* (White Center, Seattle Proper, Bellevue, Issaquah)
 			- The *City of Seattle* has been nearly completely pulverized and destroyed.
-The area is highly irradiated, leading what little value survived to be ripe for the scavenging.
+The area is highly irradiated and largely unpopulated, leading what little of value survived to become ripe for the scavenging.
 		- [[Shadow Bandits]]
 		- [[Wasters of White Center]] (see [[Rat King]])
 		- [[Sainthood Order of Seattle]]